 The recent spate of antisemitic attacks in New York and New Jersey are a case in point.
 The surge in African American violence targeting Jews, as opposed to exclusively white supremacists, is an uneasy reality running against the grain of progressive politics in which racialized groups supposedly cooperate.
 Though too recent to be included for consideration, one wonders how Weiss would interpret the emergence of the once-marginal – though increasingly violent – sect of Black Hebrew Israelites.

-Left-wing antisemitism is particularly difficult to diagnose due to the dog-whistles employed and its messenger challenge the traditional mould of an antisemite.
+Left-wing antisemitism is particularly difficult to diagnose due to the dog-whistles employed and its messengers challenge the traditional mold of an antisemite.
 Weiss re-appropriates Susan Sontag’s famous quote that communism is merely fascism with a human face, in arguing that anti-Zionism is antisemitism with a human face.
 Historical portrayals of antisemites relied upon well-worn archetypes: white men, buzz-cuts, clad with boots and swastikas.
 Today, as Weiss argues, we must recalibrate our parameters and revise our internal models of an antisemite.

 Weiss emphasizes the twin evils of right and left wing antisemitism confronting American Jews, but only when discussing Europe does Weiss’ so-called “three-headed dragon” of antisemitism truly crystallize.
 The final head–that of Islamic fundamentalism–is more pronounced in this theatre than on American shores.
 “The Jews of Berlin know that you can be beaten for wearing a kippah or speaking in Hebrew in public.
 The Jews of Stockholm and Malmo know that when they enter a synagogue it might be firebombed.
 The Jews of Brussels know that the Jewish Museum is not a tourist site but a place where Jews were murdered,” Weiss writes.
 Each antisemitic incident Weiss referenced was perpetrated by European Islamic fundamentalists.